-To: Date:
+Го: Date:

 Parent/or Guardian

-Street Address: City/State: Zip:
+Street Address: City/State ZIP:

-Please be notified that copies records concerning have been transferred to: of the Red Oak Community School 1 District's official student , (full legal name of student)
+recor te be notified that copies of the Red Oak Community ds concerningbeen transferred to: School District's official student, (full legal name of student)

-School District Name Ad dress
+Sch ool District Name Address

+upon the written statement that the student intends to enr roll in said school system.

-If you desire a copy of such r at the student intends to enroll in said ecords furnished, please check here le charge will be made for the copies and return this form to
+If you ou desire a copy of such records furnished, please choundersigned.
+A reasonable charge will be made for t eck here and return this form to the copies.

-If you haliows such records tr ansferred are inaccurate, misleading the student, you have the right to a h or otherwise in violation of
+the p ou believe such records transferred are inaccurate, morivacy or other rights of the student, you have the rients of such records. isleading or otherwise in violation of ght to a hearing to challenge the

-4) Jame)

-T) Title)
+(Name)

+(Title)